chbch/chbch.github.io/ministries.md

 ## Worship
 Sunday morning worship is led by a praise team and includes both contemporary and traditional hymns.
-The praise team is a weekly rotation of men and women.
-Practices are on Wednesdays at 7:30 pm and Sundays at 9 am.
+The praise team is a rotation of a small group of men and women.
+Practices are on Wednesdays at 7:45 pm and Sundays at 9 am.
 We are always looking for additional musicians, both singers and especially instrumentalists to to join the group and play on a rotational basis.
-Please contact the church for an audition.
+Please contact the church if you are interested.

 ## [Children's Ministry](childrens.md)
 The Preschool program is open for children birth through kindergarten.
 Children's activities are available for kindergarden - 5th grade.